MovingBlocks/TempDoc/Alternative-Setups.md

 1.

 Force "natives" to be an eclipse project by creating a .project file for it.
 This probably needs to be done before you import projects into Eclipse.
-You will need to create "natives" by running "gradlew runPC" first.
+You will need to create "natives" by running `gradlew extractNatives` first.
 The natives .project file can be as simple as this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>